raspibolt/raspibolt/raspibolt/raspibolt_faq.md

 * As ADMIN user, stop lnd service
   `$ sudo systemctl stop lnd`

-* Delete the macaroon files in your LND directory (This needs to be done as the upgrade provides a new macaroon (see related issue lightningnetwork/lnd#921), otherwise you can no longer create invoices.)
+* Only if upgrading from version v0.4.0-beta or lower, delete the macaroon files.
+LND will create new and additional ones (otherwise you might expect [this issue](https://github.com/lightningnetwork/lnd/issues/921)) and can no longer create invoices).
   `$ sudo rm /home/bitcoin/.lnd/*.macaroon`

 * Verify and install the LND last binaries